Rogozhskoye Cemetery: Cathedral of Protection

-In 1791 the community obtained a permit to build the cathedral of Protection of Our Lady.
-Architectural drafts (eventually lost) were signed by someone Kazakov, which could be either Matvey Kazakov or his lesser-known contemporary Rodion Kazakov.
-The cathedral, as planned, would have exceeded in size the Dormition Cathedral of Moscow Kremlin; it was intended for use in summer only due to high costs of heating in winter.
+In 1791 the community obtained a permit to build the Cathedral of Protection of Our Lady.
+Architectural drafts (eventually lost) were signed by some Kazakov, which could be either Matvey Kazakov or his lesser-known contemporary Rodion Kazakov.
+The cathedral, as planned, would have exceeded in size the Dormition Cathedral of the Moscow Kremlin and was intended for use in summer only due to high costs of heating in winter.
 The builders laid down the foundation even larger than Kazakov's design; worse, they changed the design from a single dome to five domes.
-In summer 1792, when the walls were nearly complete, Orthodox clergy 'uncovered the plot' and alerted Empress Catherine.
-Catherine, wary of growing influence of the dissidents, ordered demolition of the 'unlawful' additions; Moscow governor, prince Prozorovsky, complied and assigned architect Semyon Karin to supervise demolition.
+In summer 1792, when the walls were nearly complete, Orthodox clergy "uncovered the plot" and alerted Empress Catherine.
+She was wary of the growing influence of the dissidents and ordered the demolition of the "unlawful" additions.
+Moscow Governor Prince Alexander Prozorovsky complied and assigned the architect Semyon Karin to supervise demolition.

 As a result, the cathedral was built with a single dome resting on an elongated, flat slab with minimalistic neoclassical finishes.
-Parts of the building are apparently mismatched, revealing the conflict of the client and the Crown.
-Traces of baroque influence, like the circular windows of the main dome, give away its 18th-century roots.
-As-built design is attributed, by exclusion, to Semyon Karin.
+Parts of the building are apparently mismatched, which revealed the conflict between the client and the Crown.
+Traces of baroque influence like the circular windows of the main dome give away its 18th-century roots.
+The design as built design is attributed, by exclusion, to Karin.

-Inside, the cathedral has three aisles and eight load-bearing columns, and is decorated in an 'old-looking' style intended to resemble pre-Nikonian cathedrals.
-The icons actually date back to 15th–16th centuries, while the neoclassical iconostasis clearly belongs to the 19th century.
+Inside, the cathedral has three aisles and eight load-bearing columns and is decorated in an style that is intended to resemble pre-Nikonian cathedrals.
+The icons actually date back to the 15th the and 16th centuries, and the neoclassical iconostasis clearly belongs to the 19th century.

-Church of Nativity of Christ
+Church of the Nativity of Christ

-Church of Nativity, commissioned in 1804, was intended to complement the summer cathedral in winter.
-It was designed, most likely, by Ivan Zhukov.
-In line with the fashion of the early 19th century, the design mixes neoclassical layout with Gothic Revival details, most visible on the northern and southern facades (the western facade, open to outside world, carries only a neoclassical portico).
-Just like the cathedral, Nativity church is a three-aisle slab with a single dome, however, its transepts are more pronounced.
-The church was insignificantly expanded in 1908–1909, with secondary altars installed in transept niches and more Gothic features added.
+The Church of the Nativity of Christ, commissioned in 1804, was intended to complement the summer cathedral in the winter.
+It was designed most likely by Ivan Zhukov.
+In line with early-19th-century fashion, the design mixes neoclassical layout with details from the Gothic Revival, which are most visible on the northern and the southern façades (the western façade, open to the outside world, carries only a neoclassical portico).
+Just like the cathedral, the Church of the Nativity is a three-aisle slab with a single dome, but its transepts are more pronounced.
+The church was insignificantly expanded in 1908–1909, with secondary altars installed in the transept niches and more Gothic features added.

-In the Soviet period the dome was torn down and is being recreated since 2007.
+During the Soviet period, the dome was torn down.
+It has been under recpnstruction since 2007.